Does it really hurt?

 Less than RF Microneedling, more than a facial.
 Numbing cream takes the edge off, but you still feel scratching and pressure, especially around the mouth and nose.
 Most patients tolerate it well.

 After 24 hours.
-Before that, the micro-channels are still open and makeup has no business in them.
+Before that, the microchannels are still open and make-up has no business in them.
 Start with mineral, fragrance-free formulas and keep the routine simple for the first two days.

 No. One session can brighten texture, but scars remodel gradually.
 Rolling scars improve faster; deeper ice-pick scars are slower and sometimes need a different tool or a combined plan.
-If someone promises scar correction in one pass, ignore them.

 Usually, yes.
 There is no heat component here, so pigment risk is lower than with many laser treatments.
 I still work conservatively on reactive skin and adjust depth carefully if you flush easily or mark after inflammation.